 Most of these tactics are simply about squeezing the most out of what you have already.
 So in terms of sharing, you can make sure you post more than once and optimise your tweet text.
 In terms of SEO, you can ensure that you’re Hummingbird-friendly (in a natural and non-spammy way, of course).
 And in terms of strategy you can make sure that influencers write for you and that you come up with smart ways to repurpose this material.

 If you’re currently running a company blog that no one cares about, I hope these tips can help put a smile on your boss’s face.
 But most of all, I hope you never have to see the tumbleweed or feel that lonely again.

-Follow me on Twitter, where I mostly tweet about content marketing, creativity and SEO: @MattELindley
+Follow me on Twitter, where I tweet mostly about content marketing and creativity, with the odd music tip thrown in: @MattELindley